AndyObtiva/perfect-shape/README.md

 # Perfect Shape
 ## Geometric Algorithms

-Perfect Shape is a collection of geometric algorithms that are mostly useful for GUI (Graphical User Interface) manipulation like containment of a point in popular geometric shapes such as rectangle, square, arc, circle, polygon, polyline, and paths containing lines, bezier curves, and quadratic curves.
+`PerfectShape` is a collection of geometric algorithms that are mostly useful for GUI (Graphical User Interface) manipulation like containment of a point in popular geometric shapes such as rectangle, square, arc, circle, polygon, polyline, and paths containing lines, bezier curves, and quadratic curves.

+Additionally, `PerfectShape::Math` contains some purely mathematical algorithms.

+To ensure accuracy, this library does all its mathematical operations with `BigDecimal` numbers.

 ## Contributing to perfect-shape